AndyObtiva/glimmer-dsl-swt/README.md

 - `rectangle​(x, y, width, height, vertical = true, fill: true, gradient: true)` gradient rectangle, which is always filled, and takes an optional extra argument to specify true for vertical gradient (default) and false for horizontal gradient
 - `text(string, x, y, flags = nil)` text with optional flags (flag format is `swt(comma_separated_flags)` where flags can be :draw_delimiter (i.e. new lines), :draw_tab, :draw_mnemonic, and :draw_transparent as explained in [GC API](https://help.eclipse.org/2020-12/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/graphics/GC.html))

-Shape keywords that can be filled with color can take an keyword argument `fill: true` (defaults to false when not specified)
+Shape keywords that can be filled with color can take an keyword argument `fill: true`.
+Defaults to false when not specified unless background is set with no foreground (or foreground is set with no background), in which case a smart default is applied.

 Optionally, a shape keyword takes a block that can set any attributes from [org.eclipse.swt.graphics.GC](https://help.eclipse.org/2020-12/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/graphics/GC.html) (methods starting with `set`), which enable setting the `background` for filling and `foreground` for drawing.